openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The Verifiable Presentation Query Language (VP Query) is a JSON-encoded query language that allows the Verifier to request the Wallet to present Verifiable Credentials that match the query.
-The Verifier MAY encode constraints on the combinations of credentials and claims that may be returned.
+The Verifier MAY encode constraints on the combinations of credentials and claims that are requested.
 The Wallet evaluates the query against the Verifiable Credentials it holds and returns the Verifiable Presentations that match the query.